-The Toronto School of Theology i
+The Toronto S he Toronto School of Theology i

-Mission Statement
+Mission Sta tement . i

-GCTS Director's Welcome ii
+GCTS Director GCTS Director's Welcomeii

-ABOUT THIS HANDBOOK iii
+ABOUT THIS H -IANDBOOKi ii

-Effective Academic Period
+Effective Ac cademic Period iii

-IMPORTANT NOTICES iii
+Calendar Fo ormat iii

+IMPORTANT I NOTICESi ii

-Changes in Programs of Study and/or Courses Regulations and Policies Enrolment Limitations Copyright in Instructional Settings Person ID (Student Number) Notice of Collection of Personal Information Fees and Other Charges iii iv iv iv
+Changes in Programs of Study and/or Courses iii

+• and Policies

+Limitations

+n Instructional Settings

+ollection of Personal Information

+ther Charges

-Director and Academic Staff of the GCTS v
+Academic Staff of the GCTS

-Sessional Dates vi
+ates

-A1.
-GENERAL REGULATIONS 1
+AL REGULATIONS

-A1.1 The Graduate Centre for Theological Studies (GCTS) 1 1
+e Graduate Centre for Theological Studies (GCTS)aduate Studies Council

+njoint Graduate Degree Programs

+aduate (Advanced Degree) Faculty

-A2.
-STUDENT CATEGORIES 2
+NT CATEGORIES

-A2.1 Degree Student 2
+gree Student

-A2.1.1 Degree Student on Probation 2
+A2.1.1 Degree Student on Probation

+-

-A2.2 Special (Non-degree) Student 2
+• ecial (Non-degree) Student

 A2.2.1 Special Student, Full-Time

+A2.2.2 Special Student, Part-Time

-A2.3 Visiting Student
+iting Student

-A3.
-APPLICATION FOR ADMISSION TO A DEGREE PROGRAM
+CATION FOR ADMISSION TO A DEGREE PROGRAM

-A3.1 Procedures for Application A3.2 Application Deadlines A3.3 Financial Assistance A3.4 Offer of Admission 3 3
+cedures for Application

+• • olication Deadlines

+ancial Assistanceer of Admission

-A4.
-ADMISSION POLICIES AND PROCEDURES
+SION POLICIES AND PROCEDURES

-A4.1 Academic Requirements for Admission 4
+A4.1 Aca ademic Requirements for Admission

 A4.1.1 Master's (MA) Program

+A4.1.2 Doctor of Philosophy (PhD) in Theological Studies

-A4.1 A4.1 Special Students
+A4.1.3 A4.1.4 Special Students

-A4.1 English-Language Proficiency
+A4.1.5 English-Language Proficiency

-A5. Αs MIS SION REGULATIONS 5
+A5.
+ADM ISSION REGULATIONS 5

-Α 5.1 Mas ter of Arts Program (MA) 5
+A laster of Arts Program (MA)

-Α 5.2 or of Philosophy Program (PhD)
+octor of Philosophy Program (PhD)

-Α 5.3 oma Programs
+iploma Programs

-Α 5.4 Spec ial Students 5
+A pecial Students

-A5.4 .1 Courses Taken as a Special Student 5
+A5.4.1 Courses Taken as a Special Student

-Α 5.5 Engl ish-Language Proficiency Tests 5
+A 5.5 Er nglish-Language Proficiency Tests 5

-A5.5 .1 Test of English as a Foreign Language (TOEFL) 5
+A5.5.1 Test of English as a Foreign Language (TOEFL)

-A5.5 .2 Michigan English Language Assessment Battery (MELAB) 6
+A5.5.2 Michigan English Language Assessment Battery (MELAB)

-A5.5 .3 International English Language Testing System (IELTS)
+A5.5.3 International English Language Testing System (IELTS)

-A5.5 The Certificate of Proficiency in English (COPE)
+A5.5.4 A5.5.5 The Certificate of Proficiency in English (COPE)

-A5.5 .5 Academic English Level 60 6
+Academic English Level 60

 A6.
-ST RUCT URE OF ACADEMIC PROGRAMS 6
+CTURE OF ACADEMIC PROGRAMS

-Α 6.1 Acad lemic Year 6

-Α 6.2 Acad lemic Programs 6

-Α 6.3 Prog ram Length 6
+cademic Year

+cademic Programs

-Α 6.4 Mini mum Degree Fee 6
+rogram Lengthlinimum Degree Feelinimum Degree Fee

-Α 6.5 Resi dence 7
+esidence

-A6.5 .1 Residence - MA 7
+, , A6.5.1 Residence - MA

-A6.5 .2 Residence - PhD 7
+A6.5.1 Residence - PhD

-A6.5 .3 Exception for extended absence 7
+A6.5.3 Exception for extended absence

-A6.5 .4 Full-year rule 7
+A6.5.4 Full-year rule

-Α 6.6 Time Limit 7
+Α 6.6 Ti me Limit 8

 A7.
-RE GIST RATION AND ENROLMENT 8
+STRATION AND ENROLMENT

-Α 7.1 Regi stration Policies and Procedures 8
+egistration Policies and Procedures

-A7.1 .1 Registration Procedures 8

-A7.1 Full-Time Studies
+А

+A7.1.1 Registration ProceduresFull-Time Studies

-A7.1 .3 Part-Time Studies
+A7.1.2 A7.1.3 Part-Time Studies

-A7.1 .4 Summer Session Courses 9
+A7.1.3 Summer Session Courses

-A 7.1.4.
-1 Maximum Summer Course Load 9

-A7.1 .5 First Registration 9
+A7.1.5 First Registration

-A7.1 .6 Continuity of Registration
+A7.1.6 Continuity of Registration 10

-A 7.1.6.
-1 Master's Students: Continuous Registration 9

-2 Doctoral Students: Continuous Registration

-A7.1 .7 Late Registration Fee 9
+A7.1.7 Late Registration Fee

-A7.1 Failure to Register
+A7.1.8 Failure to Register

-Α 7.2 Exte nsion of Time for Completion of Degree Requirements 10
+A 7.2 Ex ktension of Time for Completion of Degree Requirements 10

-Δ7 2 Master's Students 10
+A7.2.1 Master's Students 10

+A7.2.2 Doctoral Students 10

+A eave of Absence Policy

+A /ithdrawal from a Graduate Program

+erminal reinstatement

+Α 7.6 G raduate Courses and Other Academic Activities

+A7.6.1 Graduate Courses

+A7.6.2 Course Codes

+A 7.7 Er nrolment Policies and Procedures 12

+A7.7.1 Enrolment (Registration) 12